Crotalus oreganus abyssus

-Common names: Grand Canyon rattlesnake, canyon bleached rattlesnake.

-Crotalus oreganus abyssus is a venomous pit viper subspecies found only in the U.S. states of Arizona and Utah.
+Crotalus oreganus abyssus, commonly known as the Grand Canyon rattlesnake or canyon bleached rattlesnake, is a venomous pit viper subspecies found only in the U.S. states of Arizona and Utah.

 Description

 This is a medium to large rattlesnake.
 Adults measure 16–54 in in total length.

 Dorsally, they have dark blotches on a variety of base colors ranging from reddish, pink, yellow/green, light tan, to gray.
 The blotches usually become crossbands near the tail.
 The young usually have more prominent blotches and facial markings than the adults.
 Some adults have no body markings.

 The rostral scale usually comes into contact with more than 2 internasal scales.

 A Grand Canyon rattlesnake at Phoenix Zoo.